+November 10th is designated as International Accounting Day.
 Does the sight of a ledger book make your head spin?
 That’s why we have accountants to figure it all out.
-They keep our finances in perfect order (we hope!)
-Plus, your job, school, bank, religious institution, and government wouldn’t survive without those dedicated number crunchers.
-That’s why we “earmarked” a day out of the year just to celebrate them!
-Thoughtful of us, considering tax season’s another five months away.
-Let’s hope we won’t need to make an appointment until then.
+Your job, school, bank, religious institution, and government wouldn’t survive without those dedicated number crunchers.
+That’s why we have a day out of the year “earmarked” just to celebrate them!

-Enron's bankruptcy proved to be both the audit failure in American history, bringing new scrutiny and regulations to the accounting profession.
+Enron's bankruptcy proved to be an audit failure in American history, bringing new regulations to the accounting profession.

 International Accounting Day Activities

 Take into account how your favorite CPA might feel if you voice your appreciation for all their hard work on one of your favorite social media channels - and make sure to use the hashtag #InternationalAccountingDay!

 Buy an accountant a coffee

 Besides being a recognized gesture of appreciation, a piping hot caffeinated drink is a great way to make sure the accountant in your life is alert and focused while combing through all those numbers.